PabloFC/PabloFC/README.md

 ### 👨🏻‍💻 About Me

 I'm a **Frontend Developer** with experience in **React, JavaScript, HTML, CSS, Bootstrap, and Tailwind CSS**.
 I'm passionate about building clean, accessible, and responsive user interfaces.
-I've worked on real-world individual and collaborative projects, integrating APIs and designing reusable components.
-Several of my apps are live on Vercel.
+I've [...]

-🎓 I hold a **Higher Degree in Web Application Development** and I'm currently studying at **42 Málaga**, a peer-to-peer, project-based coding school where I'm developing skills in **C programming**, **Linux systems**, and **team collaboration through real-world projects**.
+🎓 I hold a **Higher Degree in Web Application Development** and I'm currently studying at **42 Málaga**, a peer-to-peer, project-based coding school where I'm developing skills in **C programmi[...]

 I also have backend knowledge with **Node.js and SQL**, which allows me to understand full stack workflows and collaborate effectively in multidisciplinary teams.